flatedit/.github/profile/README.md

-## Flat Edit

-creating documentation is not easy in hundreds of small projects, where are dependencies we need some simple tool to manage the documentation from the terminal, during programming
+creating documentation is not easy in **hundreds** of projects, where are dependencies we need some simple tool to manage the documentation from the terminal, during programming

-this is the FlatEdit to help You manage the content of many projects
+this is the **FlatEdit** to help You manage the content of many projects

 + [Kod źródłowy - examples.flatedit.com](http://examples.flatedit.com)